||My Humble Opinion||

 Now, lets look at “the people.”

 The Constitution contains two references to “the people.”
 The Bill of Rights contains five references to “the people” and Amendment XVII contains two references to “the people.”
-All total, nine times it mentions “the people.”
+All total, nine times the Constitution mentions “the people.”

 The first reference in the Constitution is in the opening preamble: (all BOLD emphasis is mine)